mikbe/spaceboulders/README.markdown

 I use a local [Git](http://git-scm.com/) server for source control and a combination of [Github](http://github.com) and [Dropbox](http://db.tt/PI6kOgD) for **free** offsite backup.
 I would suggest you use some form of source control and have a safe offsite backup as well.

-Let this tragic tale be a warning if you feel like you can get by without either:
+Let this tragic tale of woe be a warning if you feel you can get by without source control **and** offsite backup:
 [Project Zomboid Loses Months of Work ](http://projectzomboid.com/blog/index.php/2011/10/project-zomboid-burglary-statement/)